-Learn how the new Kafka integration can help you stream customer data to systems and applications with event data forwarding, advanced filtering and compliance, distributed event notification, and event sourcing.
+Learn how mParticle's Kafka integration can help you stream customer data to systems and applications with event data forwarding, advanced filtering and compliance, distributed event notification, and event sourcing.

 As consumers engage with digital properties, hundreds of billions of events are produced.
 These events can be used to trigger several applications or systems for specific workflows.
 Processing events between services at such a scale cannot be left to the traditional data pipelines, which are orchestrated using a request-response driven model.